mohamedhabib102/mohamedhabib102/README.md

 <h1>Hi There 👋</h1>

 <p>
 Front-End Developer with 2+ years of experience building scalable, high-performance web applications using React.js, Next.js, and TypeScript.
+Skilled in state management (Redux, Zustand, Context API) and modern rendering techniques including SSR and SSG, focusing on performance, clean, and maintainable code
 </p>

 <a href="https://www.linkedin.com/in/mohamedhabibmowafy-dev/" target="_blank">